aspose-omr/Aspose.OMR-Documentation/net/developer-reference/design-form/programmatic-layout/elements-questionnaire/_index.md

 OMR is a fast and fail-safe way to process surveys, ballots, checklists, insurance claim forms, and similar questionnaires in which the respondent answers questions by filling in circles or checking boxes.

-With Aspose.OMR elements, you can design professional-looking questionnaires that can be automatically recognized.
+With Aspose.OMR elements, you can programmatically design professional-looking questionnaires that can be automatically recognized.

 ## Elements